IgorVieira/Organizr/README.md

 # Organizr

-Organizr is a tool to simplify your way of managing your project
+Organizr is a tool to simplify your way of managing personal projects.

 ## Setup

 ```
 npm install && npm run dev